 Just let go.
 Easier said than done, I know.
 Here are some thoughts that may help.

-About to be freshmen are like middle schoolers.
-They’ve spent years working their way up the totem pole and they are about to cross the line into a world where they are at the bottom of the heap, again.
+About to be college freshmen are like middle schoolers.
+They’ve spent years working their way up the junior school playground totem pole and they are about to cross the line into a world where they are at the bottom of the pole, again.
 My guess is that they have some mixed feelings goin’ on, too.
 Remember it’s a growing experience for both of you.

-Hm, this could be fun.
-Maybe not so tough after all, huh?
-Nope.
+Hm, this could be fun, no?
+Maybe not so tough after all?… Nope.
 Still tough, but there’s an upside in there somewhere.
+I know you’ll find it.

 Where are you at in the letting go cycle?
 Who are you going to be after the kids leaves home?
 Share your story in the comments below.
 We’re listening.